 Nice package with free DC-50 wireless chargers.

+I love the black one specially, but orange aswell This resembles, and has resemblance to the sexy, slick, stylish sharp edge corners of L925 Immensely let down by the Wp platform.
 On Android, this phone would sell millions, near Galaxy and iPhone series.
 To bad running on Wp, this will not sell.

+There is so much truth in this statement that it is painful.
+This looks like a beautiful device, but due to the shortcomings of WP these will not take off.
+The apps are coming along but not at a proper pace.
+For instance, the most anticipated game of the year is Destiny and they just released their companion app; however it is only iOS and Android, and they specifically stated that they have no intentions of having it on WP.
 Banking apps are still missing (which is vital), the games are catching up but at a very slow pace outside of Rovio, and the fact that there is still that major problem with multitasking; such that I had to see "Loading...." for longer than I intended to even be in the app for.